 based initialization and setup (as described in 10.39.3.6), the RPA Hash field shall be calculated as specified

-in 10.39.11.1.2.1 using the responder's IRK.
+in 10.39.11.1.2.1 using the responder's IRK supplied in the MCPS-DATA.request provided the DstAddr parameter.
 Otherwise, the RPA Hash field shall be calculated as specified

-in 10.39.11.1.2.1 using the IRK of the initiator.
+in 10.39.11.1.2.1 using the IRK of the initiator provided by the SourceIrk parameter.

 CID 553